-WARNING: The primary database will be shut down and restarted if you upgrade the protection mode to maximum protection.
+WARNING: The primary database will be shut down and restarted if you upgrade the protection mode from maximum performance to maximum protection.
+You can avoid this by first upgrading to maximum availability.
+Once in maximum availability mode, then upgrade to maximum protection.